There's a Secret to Making Great Pancakes

-Once your griddle is hot, put a pat of butter (approximately 1 tbsp.) on the griddle and smooth it with a paper towel to fully cover the bottom of your griddle.
+- Once your griddle is hot, put a pat of butter (approximately 1 tablespoon) on the griddle and smooth it with a paper towel to fully cover the bottom of your griddle.

 - Pour approximately 1/3 cup of batter for each pancake.
 You can make them smaller or larger, depending on your preference.
 Whether large or small, the following guidelines will guarantee that you'll have perfectly cooked pancakes.

 - After a while, you'll notice that the edges of the pancakes appear dry, while the center still shines from wetness.
 When small bubbles appear on the surface of the pancake, it is ready to be turned over using a spatula.
 (Don't "pat" your pancakes with a spatula.
 I've seen people do this at this stage.)

 - Once the pancake is turned, wait approximately one minute or so.
 I usually turn the pancake over once more to check that the underside is done.

-Put the pancakes onto a heated plate, cover with a paper towels (or put into an oven at 150 degrees to keep warm) while you make the rest of the pancakes.
+- Put the pancakes onto a heated plate, cover with a paper towels (or put into an oven at 150°F to keep warm) while you make the rest of the pancakes.